cloudflare/cloudflare-docs/products/rules/src/content/index.md

 * **URL normalization**: Modify the URLs of incoming requests so that they conform to a consistent formatting standard.

 * **Page Rules**: Trigger certain actions when a request matches a URL pattern.
-For more information, refer to [Understanding and Configuring Cloudflare Page Rules](https://support.cloudflare.com/hc/articles/218411427).
+For more information, refer to [Understanding and configuring Cloudflare Page Rules](https://support.cloudflare.com/hc/articles/218411427).

 ## Related products